BeamMW/docs-gitbook/cli/using-beamx-faucet-contract-with-cli-wallet.md

     "current_version": 0}]}
     ```

-    The result will display the contract registered to the Beam blockchain.&#x20;
+    The result will display the contract registered to the Beam blockchain.

     The`CID`contract output should resemble the following: